Ardoni121140141/Pong-With-Hand-Tracking/readme.md

 https://www.python.org/downloads/
 ```

-<li> After installing, first check whether Python has been installed properly using the following command: </li>
+<li> After installing, first check whether Python has been installed properly using the following command, make sure the Python version you are using is between 3.10 and 3.12. : </li>

 ```bash
 python --version